genboy/Festival/README.md

     - perms: player permissions are used to determine area command execution (experiment)
     - hunger: player does not exhaust / hunger
     - falldamage: player will not have fall damage (no fall damage)
+    - cmdmode: area event commands are only executed for ops (for testing commands)

 **Events & Commands**